Kristina01111000/Drws_site/README.md

 - about 200 dollars
 - not sure if the results can be published to the user, talk to the people about it

-Likert scale best option: wp forms pro, i'm not sure if you can publish the results to the user though, I am emailed tech support for the plugin about it and am waiting on the response
+Likert scale best option: wp forms pro, i'm not sure if you can publish the results to the user though, I am emailed tech support for the plugin about it and am waiting on the response -> wpforms does not allow users to see the results :( look for other options